Ylandolsi/Instagram_Front/README.md

 This project is a web application designed to replicate some of the core functionalities of Instagram.

+## Backend Repository

+The backend for this project can be found here: [Instagram_Backend](https://github.com/Ylandolsi/Instagram_Backend)

 ## Features

 - **Authentication:** User registration and login